Skip to main content

 You will need to fill out an Occupational Health Form.
 In some cases, we will require extra information and may ask you to get your GP to complete a routine screening form.
 All GPs have their own policies on charging fees for completion of these reports.
 The minimum fee recommended by the BMA is £30.
 Some GPs will not charge you for completion of the form but some GP surgeries are unable to make exceptions and will charge you the standard rate for their practice (in some cases this can be £50 or more).
 Neither the Faculty nor Occupational Health will be able to reimburse students for fees charged by their GP.

 The majority of the required vaccinations should be free from your GP or via the NHS.
 Our Occupational Health Service will see you in the first two weeks of the course to ensure you have obtained the necessary vaccinations and will undertake any vaccinations/screening tests you have missed.
 Neither the Faculty nor Occupational Health will be able to reimburse students for any fees charged by their GP or other vaccination providers for vaccinations incurring a cost.
 If you are being charged for a vaccination we would suggest that you wait until you start the course where you will be able to obtain the vaccination at no cost to yourself.

 This course has a Category 2 endorsement from the Social Pedagogy Professional Association (SPPA).

+You'll be well-positioned for roles in education, social care, health, early years and youth services.
+This course is also excellent preparation for professional study at postgraduate level.
 When you enter the workforce, after graduating from this course, your study and placement experience will have prepared you for effective interprofessional working with children and young people in a variety of roles such as: